 Furniture Sliders

-Furniture sliders are handy little pads that go under the legs of tables, chairs, sofas and sideboards.
-They’re meant to help the furniture slide across the floor without leaving scratches as these items are moved into place.
+Furniture sliders are handy pads that go under the legs of tables, chairs, sofas and sideboards.
+They’re meant to help furniture slide across the floor without leaving scratches as these items are moved into place.

 Moving Straps